 A famous football injury suffered by a high number of players over the years.
-In the past, this would have ended a player's career.
+An injury to the anterior cruciate ligament would've ended a player's career in the past.

 The ACL became known in football circles when England's 'Italia 90' hero, Paul Gascoigne of Tottenham, ruptured his in the 1991 FA Cup final.
 It was big news Gazza was about to join Serie A team Lazio in a multi-million-pound deal.
 The Italians reduced the transfer fee they offered because of the ACL injury.